justinschulz1998/PP8/README.md

 #### Reflection Questions

 1. **How do you pass a file name to a program using the `-i` and `-o` options?**
+   Der Dateiname wird als argument nach der Flag übergeben.
-2. **What are typical use cases for parameters versus flags?
+3. **What are typical use cases for parameters versus flags?
 How do the differ from one another?**
+Flags werden zur Steuerung genutzt Parameter sind meist veränderliche Variablen zur Funktiomn des Programms.
 ---

 ### Task 3: Interactive Input with `scanf` & `fscanf`